 Despite the breakup of my marriage, the period from 1987 to 1991 was marked by much growth, expansion, and discovery, and included an intensive course of study called Awakening Your Light Body, by Sanaya Roman and Duane Packer.
 I learned and then began to teach this work, finding a great delight in assisting people in awakening to a greater connection with their spiritual nature, along the lines of my own discoveries.
 However, toward the end of 1991 I began to have some reservations about what I was involved with.
 I began to sense that my beliefs about reality weren’t sufficient to address what was really happening here on earth, and I wanted to find that which was more reliable, perhaps more universal.
 I was being drawn toward a deeper truth, and it was showing up as doubts and outward “failures.”
 My life began to fall apart around me.
-In Waking Down terms, I had entered the Rot.
+I was entering a dark night.

 I ended up letting go of my home in California and went into a sort of free-fall over the next several years that went through various phases of undoing, false starts, and disappointments, both in my personal relationships and in my work life.
 However, my inner longing to discover my deepest Truth, or reconnect with Source, burned strongly despite the challenges I encountered.
 Something was calling me Home.
 And beginning in early 1993, my meditations (inspired by reading some of Paul Brunton’s books) took me into a series of breakthrough occurrences (for want of a better word) where the automatic process of “being me” would stop and only Consciousness remain.
 This is difficult to describe, though terms like nirvikalpa Samadhi seem to apply.
 What was revealed in this cessation of outer experiencing shifted my fundamental knowing of who I am, completely.
 My fundamental essence was revealed to be the “same”—of the same essence—as that which underlies, permeates, and gives rise to all of life and creation.